Monika365/Python_BMI_Calculator/README.md

 # Python_BMI_Calculator
-In this project, will worked through how to create a BMI Calculator in Python
+In this project, we worked through how to create a BMI Calculator in Python